alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 }
 ```

-The `MoneyCollection` object does not seam at all immutable, except for its internal array size, which violates the core characteristic of a value object.
+At first look, the `MoneyCollection` object does not seem at all immutable which violates the core characteristic of a value object.
 However, if you look at its methods they can be expressed as:

 ```
 MoneyCollection a, b, c;